 Rustic versus luxury?

-If you’re the kind of rider who loves a gin & tonic handed to you after a day in the saddle while your horse is whisked away to be untacked, you’ll prefer our higher-end rides such as those in Kenya, Botswana, Ireland, Sumba and Spain.
-On these holidays, you do not lift a finger from start to finish.
+If you’re the kind of rider who loves a gin & tonic handed to you after a day in the saddle while your horse is whisked away to be untacked, you’ll prefer our higher-end rides such as those in Australia’s Kimberley region, Kenya, Botswana, Ireland, Sumba and Spain.
+On these holidays, you won’t lift a finger from start to finish.

 Or if you’re comfortable with a swag underneath a canopy of stars, or setting up a tent at the end of a day’s riding, then you’ll love our more rustic rides such as the Big Horn Cattle Drive in the US, Khovsgol & Arhangay Rides in Mongolia, The Sahara Ride in Morocco and the Wilderness Expedition in Iceland.